-The documents therefore deal with pirates, rebels, and numerous other incidents in the late 1840s and well into the 1850s up until the time the documents were seized and Governor Yeh was captured.
-This material has been used by several scholars of the Arrow War but never for the purpose of eliciting the background of those villages and countries from which many thousands of people left (and returned) for the goldfields of the Pacific.
+These Qing government records therefore deal with pirates, rebels, and numerous other incidents in the late 1840s and well into the 1850s up until the time the documents were seized and Governor Yeh was captured.
+This material has been used by several scholars of the Arrow War but never for the purpose of eliciting the background of those villages and countries from which many thousands of people left for (and returned) the goldfields of the Pacific.

 Hsiangshan report 1857 (FO 931/368)

 Dispute over passengers to San Francisco 1853 (FO 931/942)

 Plans for attack on Red Turbans 1850s (FO 931/1104)

 Report on British in HK 1850s (FO 931/1128)

 Hsiangshan Red Turbans 1854 (FO 931/1504)

 Fatshan Red Turbans 1854 (FO 931/1508)

 Coolie Trade 1856 (FO 931/1864)

 While summaries have been made of the general subjects of these documents, no complete translations have been made.
 Fluent readers of the Literary Chinese used in these documents are now difficult to find and anyone able and willing to try their hand at translation are welcome to contact: